 The Trajectories of Outcome in Neurological Conditions (TONiC)

 study is a multicentre longitudinal study on the quality of life (QoL) of patients with neurological conditions.
 It aims to identify factors that affect quality of life in conditions such as Multiple Sclerosis (MS) and Motor Neurone Disease (MND) with particular emphasis on those which clinical services may be able to influence.
 These factors will be modelled to help us improve the QoL of future patients.
 The study has been adopted by CLRN and DeNDRoN.

 TONiC is one of the largest studies on quality of life in disabling neurological conditions ever conducted, recruiting 2000 patients with MS of any subtype and at any stage of the illness.
-As an advocate of patients with Multiple Sclerosis (MS) and a healthcare professional, you have unique insight into the QoL of those under your care.
-TONIC is asking for less than 5 minutes of your time per week for 8 weeks to improve QoL for your patients and contribute to data which will shape future service provision.

 How can I be involved?